 To earn the I Honor Troop Award troops will: Demonstrate continuous scout spirit during the week.
-Troop's camp week program, roster, campsite inspection form and fireguard chart is posted by Tuesday morning's commissioner visitation.
-Camp site is kept neat, clean and free from unnecessary hazards.
-(Troop must pass Clean Camp Site with a 90 point average each day.)
-Fly the United States Flag in the campsite and conduct morning and evening flag lowering.
-Follow the camp procedures and policies as set forth in the Leader's Guide.
+Troop's camp week program, roster, campsite inspection form and fire is posted by Tuesday morning's commissioner visitation. guard chart Camp site is kept neat, clean and free from unnecessary hazards.
+(Troo pass Clean Camp Site with a 90 point average each day.) op must Fly the United States Flag in the campsite and conduct morning and evlowering. ening flag Follow the camp procedures and policies as set forth in the Leader's G uide.
 Conduct a Troop or inter-troop campfire.
-Senior Patrol Leader (or his appointed stand-in) must attend all SPL Meetings at noon Monday thru Friday.
-Troop initiates some campsite improvement project such as trail maintenance or a conservation project.
+Senior Patrol Leader (or his appointed stand-in) must attend all SPL M noon Monday thru Friday. eetings at Troop initiates some campsite improvement project such as trail mainte conservation project.
 Project: Troop serves as a service troop at least once during their stay.
-Check with Camp Commissioner for service to be rendered.
-Troop# Campsite Week# SPL Scoutmaster Program Dire ector's Signature
+Check v Commissioner for service to be rendered. vith Camp roop# Campsite Week# DI Scoutmaster